gradle/gradle/subprojects/docs/src/docs/release/notes.md

 In this case, no `guava` version after `19.0` will be searched for in the referenced Maven repository.

-## Ability to ignore dependencies in dependency lock state
+## Ignore dependencies in dependency lock state

 Dependency locking can be used in cases where reproducibility is not the main goal.
 As a build author, you may want to have different frequency of dependency version updates, based on their origin for example.